Peerasu/my-first-repo/README-2.md

 ### Step 1 : Data Preprocessing using Trimmomatics
-Enter the following parameters for each jobs.
+Enter the following parameters for each job.
 The parameter-array values in the same index position will be use for the same job.

+**Below is an example of the parameters.
+In your case, you can use different parameters from the ones shown here:**
 ```
 ################################# User input #################################